-However, the German legal literature today differentiates often as follows: Only if restrictions are directly linked to the location or the (structural) condition of the premises, the landlord shall bear the risk of the tenant being limited in its use of the leased premises.
+However, the current legal literature often differentiates as follows: Only if restrictions are directly linked to the location or the (structural) condition of the premises, the landlord shall bear the risk of the tenant being limited in its use of the leased premises.
 In all other cases only the tenant's profit expectation is affected for which the landlord shall not be held liable.

-As there has not been a situation that is comparable to the COVID-19 pandemic, it is difficult to predict the direction in which the allocation of risks may shift in the future.
+As there has not been a situation that is comparable to the COVID-19 pandemic in the last decades, it is difficult to predict the direction in which the allocation of risks may shift in the future.

-(For the definition and types of force majeure and frustration of contract please also see the explanations above under the section "Commercial Contract: Force Majeure").
+(For the definition and types of force majeure and frustration of contract please also see the explanations under the section "Commercial Contract: Force Majeure").

-DR. FLORIAN THAMM Partner T +49 69 299 08 165
+DR. FLORIAN THAMM Partner

-DR. NIKLAS WIELANDT Senior Associate
+DR. NIKLAS WIELANDT